Tanzania Safari Cost

 High Season

-Prices go up during the high season since there is more demand.
-Some Tanzania National Park Fees will go up depending on the time of year, but the prices of guides and game drives will stay about the same.
+Prices increase during the high season due to higher demand.
+Some Tanzania National Park Fees will increase depending on the time of year, but the prices of guides and game drives will remain approximately the same.

 What influences the price of a Tanzania Safari Package is where you stay.
-Hotels, campers, and lodges know that a lot of people are coming, so they charge more.
+Hotels, campgrounds, and lodges know that many people are coming, so they charge more.

 Low Season

-If you're willing to visit during the off-season, the cost can be much lower, sometimes even by about 20% to 50%.
-It's simple to find great rates on hotels because they aren't filled.
+If you're willing to visit during the off-season, the cost can be significantly lower, sometimes by as much as 20% to 50%.
+It's simple to find great rates on hotels because they aren't full.

 Many factors influence how much you’ll spend on a safari in Tanzania.
 These include: